HomeSpecialties › Gastroenterology

 How overseas-trained gastroenterology doctors get recognised

-Overseas-trained gastroenterologists are assessed by the RACP under the Standard Specialist Assessment Pathway for comparability to an Australian-trained gastroenterologist, within the Medical Board's specialist pathway.
-Substantially comparable applicants complete up to 12 months of peer review (supervised practice); partially comparable applicants complete up to 24 months total of supervised practice including any further training and assessments; not-comparable applicants (who couldn't reach comparability within 24 months) aren't offered this route.
-An Accelerated Specialist Pathway — which explicitly includes gastroenterology — offers a faster route for applicants with a substantially comparable qualification and consultant experience from the UK, Ireland, India, Hong Kong and Sri Lanka.
-Independent endoscopy practice is recognised separately via the CCRTGE, which runs its own overseas-specialist and experienced-practitioner pathways with their own logbook requirements.
+Overseas-trained gastroenterologists are assessed by the RACP under the Standard Specialist Assessment Pathway for comparability to an Australian-trained gastroenterologist.
+Substantially comparable applicants do up to 12 months of peer review (supervised practice); partially comparable applicants do up to 24 months total including any further training and assessments; not-comparable applicants aren't offered this route.
+An Accelerated Specialist Pathway — which includes gastroenterology — is a faster route for substantially comparable consultants from the UK, Ireland, India, Hong Kong and Sri Lanka.
+Independent endoscopy practice is recognised separately via the CCRTGE, with its own logbook requirements.

 See the RACP — Standard Specialist Assessment Pathway and our IMG internship guide.